Resistance Band Leg Workout: 10 of the Best Leg Exercises with Bands

 #6 Single Leg Deadlift

 Step on the middle of the band with one foot and hold onto either end of the loop.
 Your front leg is slightly bent.
-Keeping your head, body and back leg in a straight line, lean forward until you are roughly horizontal.
+Keeping your head, body and back leg in a straight line, lean forward until you are almost horizontal.
 Try to keep your balance.
 Then return slowly to the standing position.

-#7 Resisted Lunge
+#7 Banded Lunge

 Get into a lunge position, standing on the middle of the band and holding onto each end.
 Using the strength of your front leg, push up until your leg is straight, then return slowly.
 Holding the band further down increases the difficulty.
 Keep your body in an upright posture throughout the movement and focus on only using your front leg muscles to stretch the band.